Tim-O-Neill/Path-of-Exile-Fatality-Predictor/part_01/readme.md

 6. Is this a reasonable project given the time constraints that you have?

-> Note that you *should not* prepare slides for your talk.
-This will be oral pitches with discussion.
+> Note that you should prepare slides for your talk.

 ## Recommendations for your lightning talk